 - Put it in the fridge overnight to thaw before slicing and baking the cookies.

-- Alternately you can freeze the cookie dough slices individually by freezing them on a cookie sheet until frozen solid.
+- Alternately you can freeze the cookie dough slices individually by freezing them on a baking sheet until frozen solid.

-- Then transfer to a freezer-safe container or bag.
+- Then transfer to a freezer container or plastic bag.

 - When you’re ready to enjoy them, bake from frozen by adding a few minutes to your cooking time.